hwsmm/cosutrainer/README.md

 [eMM:SS-MM:SS] : extracts specified section from the map, [e-MM:SS] removes all hitobjects after the specified time,
                  either [eMM:SS] or [eMM:SS-] removes all hitobjects before the time. you can omit MM, so you can do eSS note that time you give should be in pre-rate-adjusted time.
+[wCOMBO-COMBO] : same as above, but you can use combo count. note that this works properly only on osu! mode.

 example: ./cosu-trainer auto 220bpm a7.2c c7.2 h7 p e27-
 ```